Testing

 fake bridge to drive the error branch:

-import { BridgeTransportError, BridgeTimeoutError } from '@i99dash/sdk';
+import { BridgeTransportError, BridgeTimeoutError } from 'i99dash';

 const bridge: Bridge = {